Ocramius/ocramius.github.com/source/_posts/2015-01-06-when-to-declare-classes-final.md

 <p>
     By making the <code>RegistrationService</code> <code>final</code>, the idea behind
-    <code>EmailingRegistrationService</code> being a child-class of it is denied upfront, and silly mistakes as
+    <code>EmailingRegistrationService</code> being a child-class of it is denied upfront, and silly mistakes such
-    the previous one are easily avoided:
+    as the previously shown one are easily avoided:
 </p>